 Benefits of data-driven decision making

-Business intelligence and amalgamating your data into a central repository has several benefits:
+Business intelligence and combining data into a central system give you several benefits:

-By having a central repository for your data (such as BigQuery which is great at working with massive amounts of data) and making sure the data “speaks the same language” – you can create predefined queries that will pull your data and easily show you the information by using a business intelligence system (such as PowerBI, QlikView, Data Studio etc.).
-This is where you get beautiful visuals that help you make important decisions at the right time.
+Having one central system for your data that “speaks the same language” (such as BigQuery, great for working with massive amounts of data) allows you to use applications that will pull your data and easily show you the information with the help of a business intelligence system (such as PowerBI, QlikView, Data Studio, etc.).
+As a result, you get beautiful visuals that help you make important decisions at the right time.

-This sort of unifying management system can be very useful to those senior management meetings.
+This sort of unified management system will be extremely useful during those senior management meetings.

 Am I ready for data-driven decision making?

 Data goes beyond just looking at how your business is performing.
-It is also a way for you to keep an eye on competitors and using data to decide where you sit in comparison to your competitors.
-Data-driven decision making goes beyond solving data gathering issues – into using it to grow your business.
+It also allows you to keep an eye on competitors and see how you compare.
+Data-driven decision making does not only solve your data gathering problems but also helps you grow your business.